github/docs/content/admin/identity-and-access-management/using-saml-for-enterprise-iam/configuring-authentication-and-provisioning-for-your-enterprise-using-azure-ad.md

 In your Azure AD tenant, add the application for {% data variables.product.product_name %}, then configure provisioning.

 1. In Azure AD, add the {% data variables.enterprise.ae_azure_ad_app_link %} to your tenant and configure single sign-on.
-For more information, see [Tutorial: Azure Active Directory single sign-on (SSO) integration with {% data variables.product.product_name %}](https://docs.microsoft.com/azure/active-directory/saas-apps/github-ae-tutorial) in the Microsoft Docs.
+For more information, see [Tutorial: Microsoft Entra ID single sign-on (SSO) integration with {% data variables.product.product_name %}](https://docs.microsoft.com/azure/active-directory/saas-apps/github-ae-tutorial) in the Microsoft Docs.

 1. In {% data variables.product.product_name %}, enter the details for your Azure AD tenant.